droberts215/bookapp/README.md

 # bookapp
-> A MEAN application to log and analyze your reading history.
+> A MERN application to log and analyze your reading history.

 ## Table of contents
 * [General info](#general-info)